JessAlvess/bash-script-linux-server/iac-file-server/README.md

-# Bash Scripts for Linux Server
+# Bash Scripts for File Server In Linux

 ## Objective of the project

-This project aims to create a bash script that runs commands on the Linux server to create directories, groups and users, changing the access permissions and creating files.
+This project aims to create a bash script that runs commands on the Linux to install `Samba` server, create `directories`, `groups` and `users`, changing the access permissions and creating files.

 ## Organization